Offices of Undergraduate Admission, Financial Aid and Visitor Information Services

 In addition, requirements include:

-Bachelor's degree and 3 years (4 years preferred) relevant experience or combination of education and relevant experience.
+Bachelor's degree and three years relevant experience or combination of education and relevant experience.

 To be successful in this position, you will bring: